ckoutavas/GoogleAnalytics4/README.md

 # numeric_filter

-The operation applied to a numeric filter
+The operation applied to a numeric filter:
  - OPERATION_UNSPECIFIED = 0
  - EQUAL = 1
  - LESS_THAN = 2